List of Hollyoaks characters introduced in 2013: Chloe

 Chloe, played by Susan Loughnane, made her first on-screen appearance on 12 August 2013.
 Daniel Kilkelly from Digital Spy announced details of the character on 6 August 2013.
 He revealed that Chloe arrives in Hollyoaks to visit her son Matthew McQueen.
-She acted as a surrogate mother so John Paul McQueen (James Sutton) and Craig Dean (Guy Burnett) could begin a family.
+She acted as a surrogate mother so John Paul McQueen (James Sutton) and Craig Dean (Guy Burnet) could begin a family.
 She pretends to want to visit Matthew, then reveals that she needs £5000.
 When John Paul refuses she threatens to take Matthew away claiming that Craig is the father.
 Sutton told Kilkelly that he enjoyed filming with Loughnane and they had fun working on the storyline.
 He detailed how Chloe and John Paul had become best friends while living in Ireland.
 They share a lot of history and he has previously been there to bail her out of money troubles.

+DI Alistair Banks

+Detective Inspector Alistair Banks, played by Drew Cain, made his first appearance on 16 August 2013.
+He is a detective inspector who has investigated multiple crimes since his introduction.

+In January 2025, he was promoted to regular cast.
+It was revealed that he would be "pairing up with Donny Clark (Louis Emerick) to become Hollyoaks answer to Starsky and Hutch is DI Banks the soap's resident copper who's set to rise up the ranks to become a fully-fledged cast member this year.
+The no-nonsense Scotsman plays bad cop to Donny's good cop, but we might get a glimpse of a smile across that grumpy face as he lets his guard down and attracts the charms of a local lady – who could that be?
+And will a romantic distraction take the DI's mind off the job and let the bad guys run riot?"

+On 2 June 2025 Banks is shot dead as his wrongdoings catch up with him as he attempts to kill his captives Frankie Osborne (Isabelle Smith), Dillon Ray (Nathaniel Dass) and Vicky Grant (Anya Lawrence) after a failed human auction bid.
+The three of them find a stash of guns in The Loft and all fire a shot at Banks making it unknown who killed him.